Press Enterprise (Pennsylvania)

 The Press Enterprise is a daily newspaper published in Bloomsburg, Pennsylvania, United States.
 It is owned by the parent company Press Enterprise Inc. and run by the Eyerly family.
 The newspaper serves a wide area, including Columbia County and Montour County, along with sections of Northumberland and Luzerne counties.
 This includes the municipalities of Bloomsburg, Danville, Berwick, Benton, Millville, Catawissa and Elysburg.
-Its editor is Peter Kendron.

-News writers include Senior Reporter Leon Bogdan and staffers Susan Schwartz, M.J.
-Mahon and Drew Mumich, as well as part-time staff.
-Photographers include Jimmy May and a stable of part-timers.

-One popular feature of the paper is its "30 Seconds" section, which allows readers to call or e-mail short, anonymous messages to the paper.
-The messages are usually printed within a few days, sometimes with comments by the editor.